Zollicoff/claude_coding_rules/cursor_rules_1.md

 * Use MCP tools for database queries, API calls, and external integrations
 * Never assume functionality when MCP tools can provide real data/verification
 * Prefer MCP-provided information over assumptions or hardcoded values

+MAINTAIN PROJECT JOURNAL:

+* Keep a persistent markdown journal with actual date/time stamps for each entry
+* Never delete entries, only add new ones
+* Document decisions, reasoning, and discoveries
+* Record lessons learned and challenges resolved
+* Track project evolution and pattern recognition

+STRUCTURED IMPLEMENTATION APPROACH:

+* Research → Plan → Prototype → Validate → Implement → Document
+* Always start with understanding existing patterns in the codebase
+* Build smallest working version first, then iterate
+* Use "README-driven development" - explain what you're building before building it

+TECHNICAL DECISION FRAMEWORK:

+* Evaluate: What are the 2-3 viable approaches?
+* Compare: What are the trade-offs of each?
+* Choose: Which best fits project constraints and goals?
+* Document: Why this choice over alternatives?
+* Validate: How will we know if this was the right choice?

+QUALITY CHECKPOINT SYSTEM:

+* Code Review Gate: Does this follow established patterns?
+* Integration Gate: Does this work with existing systems?
+* Performance Gate: Does this meet performance requirements?
+* Maintainability Gate: Can future developers understand and modify this?

+COLLABORATIVE COMMUNICATION:

+* State the problem clearly before proposing solutions
+* Explain your reasoning and show your work
+* Ask clarifying questions when requirements are ambiguous
+* Summarize what was accomplished and what's next